DavidAJohnston/GGCVHOA/SampleCovenantAgricultureWaste.md

-### Covenant Rules/ Guidelines Related to Agriculture and Waste Management Organic Version:
+### Covenant Rules/ Guidelines Related to Agriculture and Waste Management Organic Version from Gamma Agreement:

 1. GGC is committed to 100% organic agriculture and a complete ban on GMO seeds and chemical pesticides/herbicides.
 All seeds, plants and organisms raised in the community need to be certified organic or sourced from the GGC farm store directly.